Standing together for International Migrants Day 2016

 - To support local and national disaster relief networks by becoming a participant of the Connecting Business Initiative.
 We will facilitate their coordinated engagements in risk and crisis management.

-By integrating these commitments into our strategic policies, NRS International is committed to play its role in promoting peaceful communities both globally and locally.
+By integrating these commitments into our strategic policies, NRS Relief is committed to play its role in promoting peaceful communities both globally and locally.

 Watch what a day without migrants might look like in this short video from IOM: